u3556490/blog/monads (2nd half) - monads and monoids.md

 The classic example to motivate a monad is error handling.
 While in languages like Java there are constructs that capture exceptions and interrupt the program flow (`try`-`catch` blocks) at the expense of deeper indentation, the concept we outline below will be similarly usable (when you have had enough of `try`-`catch` or `throw`).

 Let’s begin with division.
 The division operation takes in a real number and spits out another – but there’s a catch.
 If the divisor is zero, division is not defined.
-Therefore, the function $f(x) = 1/x : \R \to \R$ is not really a function – it is not bijective, because it is not injective given that $f(x = 0)$ is undefined in the codomain.
+Therefore, the function $f(x) = 1/x : \mathbb{R} \to \mathbb{R}$ is not really a function – it is not bijective, because it is not injective given that $f(x = 0)$ is undefined in the codomain.
 (Technically, division is not surjective either, because if $f(x) = 0$ you can’t find a corresponding $x$.
 Let’s focus on the domain for the time being.)

 ![Division as it is](./img/div_original.PNG)
 _Division as it is._